ObjectModules/deploy/[Mapping]-Spreading.md

 So now you have another potential factor become two (2) all together.
 We have put the potential factors in bold.
 They are the _**Query**_ and _**Result**_.

 Here you have define the factors.
 On this point you will need to find another tool or a person that will understand to your need.

-The process of find the tools or person we all it as _an employment_.
+So there shall be a process of finding a tool or a person or other media that is required to achieve a settlement.
+In our concept we call this process as _an employment_.

-Therefore in our concept there will be two kind of employments will be called.
+Follow to our explanation above, there will be two kind of employments called.
 One to settle the Query and another one for the Result.
-From what we have explained above you may see that each employment will represent the 2nd and the 3rd mapping of a routines by a parameter.
+You may see also that each employment will represent the 2nd and the 3rd mapping of a routines by a parameter.

 The employments for the Result is represent the 2nd mapping:
 ```